Eddie Santiago: Musical career

-2004 to present
+2004–present

 In 2004, Eddie Santiago announced a return to commercial music, with his new CD, Despues del Silencio (After the Silence), a title that alludes to the long period since his previous CD was released.

 He was nominated for the Salsa/Merengue Album of the Year in the 2006 Grammy Awards.

 His song "Black is Black" was included on the Nacho Libre movie soundtrack.